Mud Management & Prevention

 For many arenas, sand alone is dusty and difficult to maintain.
 As such, there are many spray-on additives and soil additions (such as Foam Footing rubber mulch) that can reduce dust, prevent pooling, and create a more pleasant riding surface that withstands the test of time.

-Mud Control Outside the Arena
+Mud Management Outside the Arena

 While we have talked quite a bit about how you can control mud in the arena, similar principles and materials can be used to stop mud and erosion in other areas of your property.